BIH-MI/herald-lang/README.md

 ## Repository Contents

-- `herald-lang`: This module forms the core of the HERALD query language.
+- `herald-core`: This module forms the core of the HERALD query language.
 It encompasses the language's grammar, parser, and lexer, providing the essential components that define and interpret HERALD's syntax and commands.

 - `herald-ui`: This component is dedicated to the user interface aspects of HERALD.
 It includes an intuitive graphical query editor, facilities for query binding, and tools for browsing and interacting with concept hierarchies.